Sotheby's to auction rare first printing of U.S. Constitution

 It was ratified by the states in 1788 and went into effect the following year.
 It has since been amended 27 times.

-Sotheby's said the Goldman copy would be offered for bid at a New York evening sales event on a November date to be announced, marking the first time a manuscript or historical document will be presented for auction along with major pieces of fine art.
+Sotheby's said the Goldman copy would be offered for bid at a New York event sometime in November.

-"The Goldman Constitution ranks as one of the most rare and coveted historical documents that has ever come to auction," Selby Kiffer, senior specialist in Sotheby's books & manuscripts department, said in a statement.
+"There were vivid debates about whether it should be ratified or not," Kiffer said.
+"And those debates continue today.
+It's the foundational document that's going to last, I think, long beyond the current political atmosphere."

 Our Standards: The Thomson Reuters Trust Principles.